anujossbajs/Spring-Boot/README.md

 This is a library application which can add book details.
 There are options for updating and deleting books.
 The book details can be viewed by passing id or email .
 This is a simple application to show spring CRUD operations using hibernate

-### Tools and technologies used
+### Tools and Technologies used
 Java

 Spring tool suite

 Bootstrap

-Html, Css
+Html, CSS

 Thymeleaf (template engine)

-spring web, spring dev tools, gradle (dependencies and plugins)
+Spring web, Spring dev tools, Gradle (dependencies and plugins)

 Mysql (database)

 Phpmyadmin(optional)

-### T est the application by running
+### Test the application by running
 http://localhost:8080/